bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/credentials.md

 ### Server-Side Credentials

-The credential is stored in a database managed by the RP in an encrypted form that only the original authenticator can decrypt.
-This is the traditional storage modality and is often used in 2FA flows.
+The credential is encrypted by the authenticator and stored in a database managed by the RP.
+This is the traditional storage mode and is often used in 2FA flows.

-This enables the authenticator to have unlimited storage capacity for credentials, since the data is stored by the RP instead of by the authenticator - but it means that a credential stored in this way must be retrieved from the RP before the authenticator can use it.
+This enables the authenticator to have unlimited storage capacity for credentials, since the data is stored by the RP instead of by the authenticator.
+However, this means that a credential stored in this way must be retrieved from the RP before the authenticator can use it.

 ## Discoverability